xregistry/spec/core/spec.md

 Where:
-- The HTTP body MUST be a schema representation of the Registry model in the format requested by the `schema` query parameter.
+- The HTTP body MUST be a schema representation of the Registry model in the format requested by the `?schema` query parameter.
-- If a `VERSION` is not specified as part of the `schema` query parameter then the server MAY choose any schema version of the specified schema format.
+- If a `VERSION` is not specified as part of the `?schema` query parameter then the server MAY choose any schema version of the specified schema format.
   However, it is RECOMMENDED that the newest supported version be used.